 heart) is a condition which, if left untreated, will result in heart

 attack.
 Although there are many causes of cardiac insufficiency (i.e.,

 is an insufficient supply of cellular energy (i.e., ATP).
 The

-combination of L-Carnitine, coenzyme
+combination of L-Carnitine, coenzyme Q10, magnesium, and vitamin E is

-E is

 an extremely effective treatment for cardiac insufficiency, as the

 nutrients provided cover most of the known mechanisms of cardiac